 So first things first, if you’ve not heard of the culinary legend that is Glynn Purnell – where have you been?
 He’s in our homes (not literally, that’d be weird but also slightly awesome) and on your TV pretty much every weekend, and he’s a Brummie born and bred.
 A man of the people who has been (and still is) a true pioneer and champion of Birmingham and its culinary cuisine.
 A man who brought fine dining to Birmingham and put our city on the map in ways few have succeeding in doing since.
 We could sing the praises of Mr Purnell all day long, but we’ve got food and drink to talk about; so talk about food and drink we shall do.

-Purnell’s Bistro, unlike its Michelin starred sister, is all about affordable and accessible home-cooking done to perfection.
+Purnell’s Bistro and Ginger’s Bar, unlike its Michelin starred sister, is all about affordable and accessible home-cooking done to perfection.
 With no tasting menus the path is clear, it’s all about the ‘a la carte’.
 So, “what delights can be found within this foodie haven?” we hear you cry.
 Well plucky reader of Independent Birmingham, all kinds of ace treats.
-Between the likes of the chorizo scotch egg with red pepper puree and the herb-crusted fillet of cod with salt baked celeriac and horseradish to the hazelnut parfait with mascarpone ice cream, this is a menu full of chart-topping hits.
-And maybe, if you’re feeling something a little more (how do we put this…) ‘burgerish’ then simply walk a few steps to the left (or the right, depending on where you’re standing) and seamlessly enter Ginger’s Bar – where a bar menu awaits which includes a damn tasty burger topped with Montgomery rarebit and bacon jam and a certain Brummie favourite dish of chips with curry sauce (pictured above, and at the rather ace price of just £4).
+Between the likes of the posh scotch egg with G.P. sauce and the poached British fillet of cod with chorizo and butterbean cassoulet and goats cheese to the warm chocolate fondant with passion fruit sorbet, this is a menu full of chart-topping hits.
+And maybe, if you’re feeling something a little more (how do we put this…) ‘burgerish’ then simply walk a few steps to the left (or the right, depending on where you’re standing) and seamlessly enter the bar area instead – where a bar menu awaits which includes a damn tasty burger topped with Montgomery rarebit and bacon jam and a certain Brummie favourite dish of chips with curry sauce (pictured above, and at the rather ace price of just £4).
 Swoon.

-Which leads us on to Ginger’s Bar – your new favourite watering hole.
-The above picture is of a scorched lemon martini.
-Your next move: head to Ginger’s Bar at your earliest convenience (right now?) and drink one.
-Then order another.
-And maybe one more.
+Which leads us on to the bar area: Ginger’s Bar – your new favourite watering hole.
+Your next move: head to Purnell’s Bistro and Ginger’s Bar at your earliest convenience (right now?) and drink your way through their entire menu.
 You can thank us later.
-If, however, you’re not into martinis (a shocking confession, but we’ll let it slide), Ginger’s Bar also serve HUGE gin and tonics, tasty mojitos and just about any other lip-smacking cocktail you can think of.
 The atmosphere is vibrant and bustling, and the drinks are moreish; just what you’ve always wanted in your new favourite bar.
 We’ll see you there!

-Now offering Independent Birmingham Membership Card holders 20% off food (Tuesday – Thursday) OR a complimentary glass of Prosecco (Friday – Monday) when you purchase a main meal, for more information, and to book, you can visit their website or follow them on Twitter
+Now offering Independent Birmingham Members: 20% off food (Tuesday – Thursday) OR a complimentary glass of Prosecco (Friday – Monday) when you purchase a main meal